 Boxes 1 through 20.
-For the items you are changing, enter under "Previously reported" the amount reported on the original Form W-2 or on a prior Form W-2c.
-Enter under "Correct information" the correct amount.
+For the items you are changing, enter under "Previously reported" the amount reported on the original Form W-2 or the amount reported on a previously filed Form W-2c.
+Enter the correct amount under "Correct information."

 Do not make an entry in any of these boxes on Copy A unless you are making a change.
-However, see the

-CAUTION for state, local, or federal government employers below.
+However, see the Caution for state, local, or federal government employers below.